ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-3.md

 ## Speculative execution

 The "oh DUH" realization finally struck when staring at the Figure 9 commutativity rules for a `Set`, specifically that there are commutativity rules around `get()` -- the model described in the paper allows _speculative execution_!
-Not just a limited amount of speculating stuff already existing in the work queue, but _an entire forest_ of speculative computations.
+Not just a limited amount of speculating and reordering stuff already existing in the work queue, but _an entire forest_ of speculative computations.
 In fact, for agglomerative clustering, the paper mentions that "However, on occasion, we must speculate over 100 elements deep into the ordered set to continue making forward progress."

 However, speculative execution has a downside in that, in pathological cases, it can end up performing huge amounts of wasted work.
 We probably want some way to control whether or not speculation is allowed, or at least how much is allowed.